What is Feng Shui?

 days as manifestations of the dragon's moods.

-The green dragon hills should always be on the left, or the east of your home or site.
+should always be on the left, or the east of your home or site.

-The red phoenix hill should be found in low-lying land in front of the site and this represents the footstool, signifying a life of ease and luxury.
+in front of the site and this represents the footstool,

-The black turtle hills should lie behind to act as back support and protection.
+should lie behind to act as back support and protection.

-The white tiger hills should be on the right, or the west, and merge with the green dragon to create auspicious Chi.
+tiger hills should be on the right, or the

-Good Feng Shui is
+Good Feng Shui

 associated with certain objects because of their colors or the